microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/protectionrulebase-post.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Create a new [protectionRuleBase](../resources/protectionrulebase.md) associated with a [protectionPolicyBase](../resources/protectionpolicybase.md).
+Create a new [protection rule](../resources/protectionrulebase.md) associated with a [protection policy](../resources/protectionpolicybase.md).
+You can use this method to create a [mailbox](../resources/mailboxprotectionrule.md), [driveProtectionRule](../resources/driveprotectionrule.md), or [siteIProtectionRule](../resources/siteprotectionrule.md).

 An inclusion rule indicates that a protection policy should contain protection units that match the specified rule criteria.
 The initial status of a protection rule upon creation is `active`.
 After the rule is applied, the state is either `completed` or `completedWithErrors`.